RaccoonTamer/Reddit-Crawler/README.md

 # Reddit-Crawler
-The Reddit Crawler is a user-friendly Python script that allows you to effortlessly download and manage images from any subreddit on Reddit.
+The Reddit Crawler is a user-friendly Python script that allows you to effortlessly download and manage images and gifs from any subreddit on Reddit.
 The unique aspect of this crawler is that it does not require any Reddit API credentials, making it incredibly easy and fast to use.
 Download the pre built .exe or compile the code yourself!!.

 Discord Kycoon#1471